 Disillusionment takes place when it becomes evident to us that the lie we once believed is not true.

 This can be very traumatic.
-Some people never recover; while others are able to learn from their mistakes and move forward.
-Can you imagine how difficult and it would be for a college professor who built his or her entire career on promoting Darwinism and evolution to come to terms with the truth of intelligent design and specific creation?
+Some people simply choose to deny the truth and continue in deception, preferring the camaraderie of the lie over fellowship with the truth.
+Others never recover from their encounter with truth and enter the nether world of apathy and unbelief.
+Still others are able to learn from their past mistakes and move forward.
+Can you imagine how difficult it would be for a college professor who built his or her entire career on promoting Darwinism and evolution to come to terms with the truth of intelligent design and specific creation?
+Can you understand how challenging it is for those of us who abandoned the truth of Genesis Chapter One in favor of the pagan-inspired solar system to admit we were wrong?

 The Benefits of Peter’s Disillusionment

-Just before his passion, Jesus told his followers that they would be scattered when he embraced his assigned destiny to die as God’s Lamb.
+Just before his passion, Jesus told his followers that they would be scattered when he embraced his assigned destiny to die on the cross as God’s Lamb.

 Then Jesus said to them, “You will all fall away because of me this night.
 For it is written, ‘I will strike the shepherd, and the sheep of the flock will be scattered.’
 32 But after I am raised up, I will go before you to Galilee.”
 33 Peter answered him, “Though they all fall away because of you, I will never fall away.”
 34 Jesus said to him, “Truly, I tell you, this very night, before the rooster crows, you will deny me three times.”
 35 Peter said to him, “Even if I must die with you, I will not deny you!”
 And all the disciples said the same.
 Matthew 26:31-35 (ESV)